Nervous about taking the rhinoplasty plunge? Try this low-commitment option

 Non-surgical rhinoplasty does not require general anesthesia or IV sedation.
 Only a local anesthetic is used, sometimes in conjunction with an oral sedative to relax the patient.
 Because of this and the fact that there is no actual cutting involved, this method carries less risk than a surgical rhinoplasty procedure.
 There are, however, some risks, which include:

 - “Lumpy”, asymmetrical, or otherwise unsatisfactory aesthetic results

 - Nasal skin damage

-If you want a smaller nose, a thinner bridge, a large bump removed, or a more narrow tip, this procedure will not accomplish your goals.
+If you want a smaller nose, a thinner bridge, a large bump removed, or a narrower tip, this procedure will not accomplish your goals.
 Non-surgical rhinoplasty cannot improve breathing problems or correct internal defects such as a deviated septum.
 Nor can it (or any other procedure) give you a “perfect”, completely symmetrical nose.
-As always, the goal of cosmetic surgery is improvement, not perfection.
+As always, the goal of cosmetic surgery is an improvement, not perfection.